ding-lab/MouseTrap2/README.md

 ## Dockerfile

-We will be using a docker image which is an extension of Hua Song's [hsun9/disambiguateplus] That dockerfile can be found in `orig/Dockerfile.disambiguate`, but we won't it directly.
+We will be using a docker image which is an extension of Hua Sun's [hsun9/disambiguateplus] That dockerfile can be found in `orig/Dockerfile.disambiguate`, but we won't it directly.

 [hsun9/disambiguateplus]: https://github.com/ding-lab/dockers/blob/master/samtools_bwa_picard_disambiguate/Dockerfile